The team "leads with honor, integrity, and heart."- Former client

 Meet the Transparent Path leadership team

 After 12 years in software development, Eric spent the next 30 years as an enterprise digital transformation advisor — guiding more than 80 blue-chip brands around the world through disruption brought about by the Web, email, e-commerce, and social media.
-An early proponent of both cryptocurrencies and AI, Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1994, launching one of the very first AI-powered websites in 1996, and the Performly AI-powered ROI platform in 2014.
+An early proponent of both cryptocurrencies and AI, Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1994, launching one of the very first AI-powered websites in 1996, and an AI-powered social media ROI platform in 2014.

 Most recently, Eric launched the Xerox Customer Experience Practice, where he managed a $550M marketing services book of business, before launching Transparent Path in 2018.
 Eric speaks globally on marketing, ethics, and sustainability.